The Benefits of Oatmeal for Diabetes

-Is oatmeal good for diabetics?
-Absolutely!
+Why is oatmeal good for diabetics?
 It helps to regulate blood sugar levels because of its low glycemic index and high content of fiber.
-It also improves insulin sensitivity and may help to prevent diabetes.
-But in addition oatmeal provides more benefits than just for diabetes.
-I’ll let you know all the benefits of oatmeal.
+Oatmeal also improves insulin sensitivity and may help to prevent diabetes.
+But in addition it provides more benefits than just for diabetes.
+We will discuss all the benefits of oatmeal.
 This is one powerful super food!

 First off, why is it so good for you for breakfast?
 It’s because it is low in calories which will help you with losing weight which is a main contributor toward type 2 diabetes.
 It also contains a fiber known as beta-glucan which is a soluble fiber that helps the oatmeal in stabilizing your blood glucose levels.
 This is important.